 On the whole, the Yonex Muscle Power 3 is a great choice for beginners and recreational players.
 If you use it for casual gaming and for practice sessions, you won’t get disappointed.
 The solid build actually can live longer than expected.
 However, the string tension is on the lower side making it unsuitable for elite players.
-So, if you are looking for a racquet for real tournaments, you should consider something premium.
+So, if you are looking for a racket for real tournaments, you should consider something premium.

-This racquet is tightly stringed with a heavy duty nylon string at 18-29 lbs. tension.
+This racket is tightly stringed with a heavy duty nylon string at 18-29 lbs. tension.
 Though it’s not as stiff as other string cores, it’s still good for beginners and intermediate players.
 It also has better ergonomics with a dimpled hand grip of standard G4 size.
 The dimpled grip offers utmost comfort and stays intact in your palm.

 - Strong build for prolonged lifespan

 - Double shaft offers impeccable strength and twist resistance

 - Nice dimpled grip for comfort and control